Sand drawing

 Sand drawing (or sandroing in Bislama) is a ni-Vanuatu artistic and ritual tradition and practice, recognised by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.

 Another form of art which implies drawing in the sand is sandpainting, but this process also implies the coloring of sand to create a colorful environment on a small or a large scale.
+This form of sand art has been heavily recorded amongst the Navajo people of the American south west.

 Description

 Sand drawing is produced in sand, volcanic ash or clay.
 It consists of "a continuous meandering line on an imagined grid to produce a graceful, often symmetrical, composition of geometric patterns".
 The artist's implement is a single finger.